-As long as you have a strong enough case, you could be entitled to a pretty sizeable payout.
-For example, in 2018, the OIA advised one university to give an international student £1,283.75 over the strikes.
+It's not guaranteed, but if you have a strong enough case, you could potentially be entitled to a pretty sizeable payout.
+For example, in 2018, the OIA advised one university to give an international student £1,283.75 over the industrial action.

-This was because, when the student initially complained about their lost contact hours due to the UCU strikes, their uni had referenced a 'force majeure' clause in response to the complaint.
-This clause basically means that, if they face issues outside of their control, they aren't obliged to carry out their contractual promises.
+This was because, when the student initially complained about their lost contact hours due to the industrial action, their uni had referenced a 'force majeure' clause in response to the complaint.
+This clause basically means that, if they faced issues outside of their control, they weren't obliged to carry out their contractual promises.

 But, as the student hadn't been aware of this clause beforehand, the OIA referenced the consumer protection legislation as a reason the student could be entitled to compensation.

-To sum up: if you think you should get compensation over the UCU strikes, approach your uni first to see what they can offer you – then consider taking the complaint further if you're unhappy with their response.
-Good luck!
+To sum up: if you think you should get compensation over the UCU strikes, approach your uni first to see what they can offer you.
+Then, consider taking the complaint further if you're unhappy with their response.

 Want more tips on how to complain and get results?
-Our handy guide will help.
+Our dedicated guide will help.